thewtex/thesis/introduction/background_and_significance.rst

 and pathology of stroke.
 We describe the current status of prevention and treatment measures.
 We review current methods to access stroke risk by describing their techniques, the physiological target they aim to quantify, their status of development, and their effectiveness.
-In this review, we a focus on imaging methods.
+In this review, we focus on imaging methods.
 A thorough literature review describes the research efforts in medical ultrasound imaging for carotid plaque detection and characterization.
 Finally, we present the the approach taken in this thesis in the context of prior efforts.